natenka/pyneng-book-en/docs/source/book/22_oop_basics/create_methods.rst

 instance of ``Switch`` class.
 We don't need that because we call method from instance itself.
 Another unclear thing - why we wrote ``self`` then?

-The point is that Python transforms such a call:
+Python transforms such a call:

 .. code:: python